timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/index.md

 # Store financial tick data in TimescaleDB using the OHLCV (candlestick) format
-[Candlestick charts][charts] are the standard way to analyze the price changes of various financial assets.
-Be it stock prices, cryptocurrency prices, or even NFT prices, candlestick charts are essential to analyze this type of time-series data.
-To generate candlestick charts you need to have candlestick data in the OHLCV format.
+[Candlestick charts][charts] are the standard way to analyze the price changes of financial assets.
+They can be used to examine trends in stock prices, cryptocurrency prices, or even NFT prices.
+To generate candlestick charts, you need candlestick data in the OHLCV format.
+That is, you need the Open, High, Low, Close, and Volume data for some financial assets.

 This tutorial shows you how to efficiently store raw financial tick data, create different candlestick views, and query aggregated data in